BrickSigma/VGSockets/README.md

 ## Future features
 - Custom sockets designed for use in continuously looping code.
 This type of socket will appropriately be called a `VGSocket`.
-- Error checking system to ensure data is transmitted correctly and not cut off.
+- Error checking system to prevent data from being malformed and offset when transmitted/recieved continuously.

 ## Limitations
-- Only TCP connections have been implemented, but UDP will be added
+- Only TCP connections have been implemented as of now, but UDP will be added.
-- The library has not been tested on MacOS, so support is undetermined at the moment.
+- This library has not been tested on MacOS, so support is undetermined at the moment.

 ## Simple client-server example
 <b>All examples are in the `examples` folder</b>